martinrybak/mainstream/README.md

 The optional `errorBuilder` displays a widget when the `Stream` last event is an error, typically an `Error` or `Exception`.

-The optional `onData` callback can be used to handle a successful data event, such as displaying an alert dialog or performing navigation.
+The optional `onData` callback can be used to handle a successful data event by displaying an alert dialog or performing navigation, for example.
 This can be used in place of or together with the `dataBuilder`.
 This will **not** be retriggered as a result of a widget rebuild.

-The optional `onError` callback can be used to handle an error event, such as displaying an alert dialog or sending to a logging provider.
+The optional `onError` callback can be used to handle an error event by displaying an alert dialog or sending to a logging provider, for example.
 It can be used in place of or together with the `errorBuilder`.
 This will **not** be retriggered as a result of a widget rebuild.

 The optional `onDone` callback can be used to handle a Stream's done event.
 This will **not** be retriggered as a result of a widget rebuild.